joellesteiner/cocktail-manager/README.md

 - **CRUD Operations**: Manage individual drink records.
 - **Category Filters**: Filter by cocktails, mocktails, or ingredients.
-- **Data Visualization**: Pie charts for drink distribution using Chart.js.
+- **Data Visualisation**: Pie charts for drink distribution using Chart.js.
 - **Responsive Design**: User-friendly and mobile-compatible interface.

 ## How to Run